Anoerak/Anoerak/README.md

 					  React.js, Vue.js and Symfony (PHP) at the same time with the ability for the user to switch from one framework to another at anytime.
-      					  I also keep an eye open on the job market and every new tech that could be a great add-on to my stack.'
+      					  I also keep an eye open on the job market and every new tech that could be a great add-on to my stack.
+      					  My last project is a tool to help user with GIT.
+It doesn't matter if you are a beginner or an advanced user, this tool can help you with the commands but also follow conventions when it comes to branch or commit naming.'
     ];
   }